rebeccatraceyt/WhatTheBlank/README.md

 </dl>

 ### Existing Features
-- **Personalised Player Name** - When the user first opens the page, they will be prompted to enter a player name of their choice.
-This name is then used to personalise their in-game experience.
+- **Personalized Player Name** - When the user first opens the page, they will be prompted to enter a player name of their choice.
+This name is then used to personalize their in-game experience.

 - **Logo** - Appearing on every page for brand recognition.
 Clicking the logo will return the user to the home page, as expected.